koyalbhartia/RLTennis-Collaboration-Competition/Report.md

 ### State Space :

+The state size is 24.
 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.

 ### Action Space :